muratk3n/thirdwave/en/README.md

 ---

-'Scraping' means having a program visit a page and take its raw data, leaving behind the visual elements.. so it's like scraping paint off a wall.
+'Scraping' means having a program visit a page and take its raw data, leaving behind the visual elements.. like scraping paint off a wall.

 ---